 Building a responsible portfolio with ESG funds

-ou may not feel you have the time or expertise to independently evaluate the ESG performance of every stock you might want in your investment portfolio.
+You may not feel you have the time or expertise to independently evaluate the ESG performance of every stock you might want in your investment portfolio.
 Many ESG investors rely on ESG-focused index funds, mutual funds and exchange-traded funds to build a balanced, diversified, socially responsible portfolio.

 An ESG fund may still hold stock in companies you don’t agree with for moral or ethical reasons, such as distilleries, weapons manufacturers or casinos.
 These companies may perform well on an ESG evaluation, so if you have qualms with certain industries, be sure to seek out an ESG fund that specifically excludes them.

 There is no universal ESG standard, so it’s important to read the prospectus of the fund you’re considering to understand what criteria a fund is using.
 Commonly found on a fund’s website, the prospectus gives detailed information about how the fund operates, detailing its objectives, risks, fees and expenses.
 The Securities and Exchange Commission also maintains a searchable database of fund prospectuses.
 You may also consult a financial advisor to help you determine which ESG funds meet your objectives and are appropriate for your portfolio.
+Are you curious about investment management that goes beyond the cookie-cutter approach?
+Let's Chat.

 Environmental Finance.
 (2004).
 United Kingdom: Fulton Pub.
 Limited.